danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

 1. Create a new replication role and set up

     Create a user account on the primary server that is configured with replication privileges.
 This can be done through SQL commands or a tool like MySQL Workbench.
 Consider whether you plan on replicating with SSL as this will need to be specified when creating the user.
-For this lab, SSL will not be used, but you can refer to the MySQL documentation to understand how to [add user accounts](https://dev.mysql.com/doc/refman/5.7/en/adding-users.html) on your primary server.
+For this lab, SSL will not be used, but you can refer to the MySQL documentation to understand how to [create users](https://dev.mysql.com/doc/refman/8.0/en/create-user.html) on your primary server.

     To create the user for replication, execute the commands below: